Idun, Goddess of Prosperity

 She is usually depicted as a young auburn-haired woman with winged boots and a crop of red apples in her arms.
 When it is not harvest season, she is said to travel the countryside delivering messages and gathering tidings.
 Butterflies follow in her footsteps, and are considered beings of good luck.

-Idun is one of the most jovially dispositioned of the gods: she enjoys meddling in every day affairs of ordinary people - some extra coin, a fire started, a romance kindled.
+Idun is one of the most jovially dispositioned of the gods: she enjoys meddling in every day affairs of ordinary people - some extra coin found, a fire started, or a romance kindled.

 Divine relationships